GoGoAndroid/acquisition_3D/README.md

 **What it doe*s**  ? read conf.jon then rotates to angleMax (°) ,step(°) by step, with a delay (ms) from startAt (°).

-No photo taken for now, just rotations
+No photo taken for now, just rotations.

 **Usage** : node command